landonholl/PSX-Enhanced-URP-Shaderkit/README.md

 # PSX Enhanced URP Shader

-I got tired of all the old an semi-fucntional PSX shaderkits and render pipelines so I made one that as of now works with Unity 6.4.1's URP
+I got tired of all the old an semi-fucntional PSX shaderkits and render pipelines so I made one that as of now works with Unity 6.4.1's URP.
-A PSX/PS1-style vertex-lit shader for Unity 6 URP.
+This is A PSX/PS1-style vertex-lit shader for Unity 6 URP.
 Bakes all PSX post-process effects (dithering, quantization, pixelation, vertex snapping, affine texture warping) directly in-shader.